SakuraMatrix/docs/Tools - Logback.md

   </encoder>
 </appender>
 ```
-### And for printing to the console it would look like this
+### And for printing to the console, it would look like this:
 ```
 <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">
   <encoder>